Get answers to the most common Microsoft 365 licensing questions and uncover the suite's value.

 You also get the on-premises server rights for SharePoint, Exchange and Skype for Business thrown in.

-For an at-a-glance view of the current technologies in Microsoft 365 E3 and E5, you can view our snapshot guide.
+For an at-a-glance view of the current technologies in Microsoft 365 E3 and E5, download our snapshot infographic.

 There is so much technology in Microsoft 365 that we simply don’t have time to go through each of them in a single blog post.